Commencement Speaker

 To apply:

-• All applicants will be emailed the link to sign up for an audition to occur on March 28.
+• All applicants will be emailed a link to sign up to audition on March 26.

-• Three (3) Finalists from the audition stage will be invited to a final audition to the Student Life Committee on April 3.
+• Three (3) finalists will be invited for a final audition with the Student Life Committee on April 2.

 1. Delivery: